hkleen/KiBot/docs/source/configuration/outputs/DXFOptions.rst

 ~~~~~~~~~~~~~~~~~~~~~

 -  **output** :index:`: <pair: output - dxf - options; output>` [:ref:`string <string>`] (default: ``'%f-%i%I%v.%x'``) Output file name, the default KiCad name if empty.
    IMPORTANT!
-KiCad will always create the file using its own name and then we can rename it.
+KiCad will always create the file using its own name and then we can rename it. |br|
    For this reason you must avoid generating two variants at the same directory when one of
    them uses the default KiCad name.
 Affected by global options.
 -  **plot_sheet_reference** :index:`: <pair: output - dxf - options; plot_sheet_reference>` [:ref:`boolean <boolean>`] (default: ``false``) Include the frame and title block.
 Only available for KiCad 6+ and you get a poor result
-   (i.e. always the default worksheet style, also problems expanding text variables).
+   (i.e. always the default worksheet style, also problems expanding text variables). |br|
    The `pcb_print` output can do a better job for PDF, SVG, PS, EPS and PNG outputs.
 -  **scaling** :index:`: <pair: output - dxf - options; scaling>` [:ref:`number <number>`] (default: ``1``) Scale factor (0 means autoscaling).
 -  ``custom_reports`` :index:`: <pair: output - dxf - options; custom_reports>`  [:ref:`CustomReport parameters <CustomReport>`] [:ref:`list(dict) <list(dict)>`] (default: ``[]``) A list of customized reports for the manufacturer.